questdb/documentation/clients/date-to-timestamp-conversion.md

 The Date type stores both date and time information.

-The QuestDB Nodejs client accepts an Epoch in microsecondsm which can be `number` or `bigint`.
+The QuestDB Node.js client accepts an epoch in microseconds, which can be a `number` or `bigint`.

 ```javascript
 const { Sender } = require("@questdb/nodejs-client")